phaberern/go-rest/README.md

 This repo provides a starting point for a rest api written in golang.
 It loosely follows clean architecture.

 ## Why
-I have been programming with go for about a year now (since 05012018) on a team that is responsible for a med-high number of applications.
+I have been programming with go for about a year now (since 05012018) on a team that is responsible for corporate technology and in house products.
 Most of these apps are cloud native.
 All of them have dependencies that are in/out of our control.

 How do we test distributed systems?